snowplow/marketing-attribution-accelerator/content/next_steps/next_steps_1.md

 - Change the `snowplow__start_date` variable according to the data you have in your events table.

-Optional:

-- `snowplow__backfill_limit_days`: The maximum number of days of new data to be processed since the latest event processed.
-Set it to 1.

-{{% notice note %}}
-We suggest changing `snowplow__backfill_limit_days` to 1 whilst working in your dev environment initially so that you can test how your incremental runs work.
-You will only have a few days of data available at this stage and if you leave it at the default 30 days, you will model all your data in one go.
-{{% /notice %}}

 #### **Step 3:** Run the snowplow_web model

 Execute the following either through your CLI or from within dbt Cloud